nicucalcea/RAISE/README.md

                        cols = c("Building", "Country", "Developer", "Year built", "Height in metres"))
 ```

-As mentioned above, GPT-3.5 is a language model, not a factual search
+As mentioned above, GPT is a language model, not a factual search
 engine.
 While the data can be correct, there’s a chance it is not and it
 needs to manually checked.
-This is just an experiment.

 ## Parsing unstructured data

-GPT-3.5 seems quite good at parsing data from unstructured text.
+GPT seems quite good at parsing data from unstructured text.

 Let’s take the [Register of Members’ Financial
 Interests](https://www.parliament.uk/mps-lords-and-offices/standards-and-financial-interests/parliamentary-commissioner-for-standards/registers-of-interests/register-of-members-financial-interests/),